kognise/obsidian-aviation/FAR/Volume 4/C Licensing/0460 Human space flight requirements.md

 \(2\) The total number of launches and reentries conducted with people on board and the number of catastrophic failures of those launches and reentries.

 \(d\) An operator must describe the safety record of its vehicle to each space flight participant.
-The operator's safety record must cover launch and reentry accidents and human space flight incidents that occurred during and after vehicle verification performed in accordance with §460.17, and include—
+The operator's safety record must cover launch and reentry accidents and human space flight incidents that occurred during and after vehicle verification performed in accordance with [[Volume 4/C Licensing/0460 Human space flight requirements.md#§460.17   Verification program.|§460.17]], and include—

 \(1\) The number of vehicle flights;